 Antigua and Barbuda is situated strategically in the Leeward Islands, near maritime transport lanes of major importance to the United States.

-The Ambassador and Embassy officers are resident in Barbados and travel to Antigua and Barbuda frequently.
+The Ambassador and Embassy officers reside in Barbados and travel to Antigua and Barbuda frequently.
 Antigua is home to an American Corner at the National Library.
 The American Corner hosts a regular schedule of outreach events and programs.
 A U.S. consular agent resident in Antigua provides emergency assistance and routine citizenship and notarial services to U.S. citizens in Antigua and Barbuda.

 U.S. Assistance to Antigua and Barbuda